muhibdev/state-surge/README.md

 ### Binding Actions

-StateFull also allows for easy binding of actions.
+StateSurgel also allows for easy binding of actions.
 To bind an action, call the bindActions method and pass in an object containing the actions:

 ```javascript
 state.bindActions({